victorgarric/pip_search/README.md

 - 0.0.10
     - Added sorting options
-    - Changes thanks to @dsoares
+    - Changes thanks to @dsoares and @genevera

 - 0.0.9
     - Hotfix for Python 3.8 to 3.10 compatibility